theruther4d/Apparatus/README.md

     });
 }
 ```
+---

 #### `addToMenu( namespace, items )`
+Adds your widget menu items to the tray context menu.
   * `namespace` string - the name of your widget.
 Items added will sit in the menu under this string.
   * `items` array - an array of objects, corresponds directly to [electron's MenuItem class.](https://github.com/atom/electron/blob/master/docs/api/menu-item.md)